 A class action lawsuit has been filed alleging a defect in the certain Chevrolet Camaros is causing a host of issues related to the starter that have led a countless number of drivers to complain that their cars won’t start.

 The suit is looking to force General Motors (GM) to recall the cars, offer a fix for the starter issue and reimburse drivers for repair costs; however, more people are needed to come forward to help strengthen the case.

 What’s the Problem with the Starters?

-The class action lawsuit is alleging that the starters and heat shielding in 2010-present Camaros were defectively designed and improperly installed.
+The class action lawsuit is alleging that the starters and heat shielding in certain Chevy Camaros were defectively designed and improperly installed.
 Specifically, the suit claims the heat shields in the vehicles cannot properly protect the starter and surrounding components from absorbing heat, which can cause the starter to burn out.